RecursiveError/liquid_crystal/readme.md

 I use lcd display for a long time, and I always had to rewrite the Drive when I need to use some port expander, because the current APIs don't provide a simple way to port the communication.

-this API is currently a personal test by embedded_hal, current syntax may change according to user feedback.
+this API is currently a personal test using embedded_hal, current syntax may change based on users feedback.